6th Grade Policies

 At SRMS, using time wisely is essential.
 Unlike elementary, 6th grade teachers do not work with their students all day.

-Students need to come to class prepared with a charged laptop, stylus, notebook, materials, and be ready to learn with the right mindset and attitude.
+Students need to come to class prepared with completed work, pencils, notebooks, materials, independent reading book, and be ready to learn with the right mindset and attitude.
 Completing work prepares students’ brains for the next step of knowledge construction.

 Completing work and turning it in on time is an important life skill.
 6th grade students at Sky Ranch are expected to complete every assignment to the best of their ability and turn the work in on time.
-Students have a list of assignments that are due for each of their classes in Teams.
+Students have a list of assignments that are due for each of their classes on the Base website.
 Due dates matter for proper skill practice and knowledge construction.

 Late and missing work is ineffective practice that does not prepare students for the rigors of life.
 Students lose 10% per day late.
 After two weeks past the due date, late work will NOT be accepted.

 It is the student’s responsibility to communicate with each of his or her teachers.
-Students can communicate directly with the teacher, ask a question in Teams Conversations, and/or send an email using Outlook.
+Students can communicate directly with the teacher, and/or send an email using Outlook.
 We welcome parent questions and want open communication between home and school; however, we want to help each student to be able to self-advocate for his or her educational needs.
 This means the student needs to contact directly his or her teacher about any questions or concerns.

 Your student attends a daily class called Enrichment.
 During Enrichment, your student has the opportunity to: